felipemaiapolo/tinyBenchmarks/README.md

 As we conduct 11-fold cross-validation (CV) with HELM Lite, the test set only contains three models, making the error estimate not meaningful.
 Please check Appendix D.2 of our paper for CV error estimates.

 <a name="4"></a>
+## Citing
+If you use any material from this repository in your academic work, please cite

+    @article{abcde,
+      title={tinyBenchmarks: evaluating LLMs with fewer examples},
+      author={our names},
+      journal={journal},
+      pages={pages},
+      year={year},
+      publisher={publisher}
+    }

+<a name="5"></a>
-## Contribution
+## Contribution and License

 Feel free to fork this repository and submit pull requests to contribute to this project.
 If you encounter any issues or have suggestions, please open an issue in this repository.

-<a name="5"></a>
-## License

 This project is licensed under the MIT License - see the LICENSE file for details.